camilevahviraki/Math-magician-App/README.md

 ## Live Link

- [Type this link](https://camilevahviraki.github.io/Math-magician-App/) tosee the quick demo of the project.
+ [Type this link](https://camilevahviraki.github.io/Math-magician-App/) to see the quick demo of the project.

 ## Authors